anuragrudra81/Project2/wp-content/plugins/woocommerce-currency-switcher/readme.txt

-Latest PHP 8.x.x – COMPATIBLE!
+Latest PHP 8.x – COMPATIBLE!

-### FOX Currency Switcher Features:
+### Currency Switcher Features:

 &#9989;&nbsp;**Representation:** Currency Switcher is available as a widget and works in any widgetized area, for flexibility the shortcode is also available [[woocs]](https://currency-switcher.com/shortcode/woocs/).
 You can insert shortcode [woocs] in any place of your site, [even in the top menu](https://currency-switcher.com/how-to-drop-woocommerce-currency-switcher-in-menu/).

 Also the plugin has ajaxed shortcode/widget of [currency converter](https://demo.currency-switcher.com/shortcode-woocs_converter/) and ajaxed shortcode/widget of [currency rates](https://demo.currency-switcher.com/shortcode-woocs_rates/)

 &#9989;&nbsp;**Design**: graphically Currency Switcher can be represented in 3 different ways: drop-down, flags, [side switcher](https://demo.currency-switcher.com/).
 For each currency it is possible to set flag.
-Also it is possible using in-built Smart Designer to create your own customized currency drop-down!

 &#9989;&nbsp;**Checkout**: the customers are allowed to pay in their selected(preferred) currency.
 This feature has name 'Is multiple allowed' and should be enabled in the plugin settings.